fit2anything/keycloak-cluster-setup-and-configuration/README.md

 ## 1. PING
 [PING](http://jgroups.org/manual/#PING) is the default enabled clustering solution of keycloak using UDP protocol, and you don't need to do any configuration for this.

-But this solution is only available when multicast network is enabled and port 55200 should be exposed, e.g. bare metals, VMs, docker containers in same host.
+But this solution is only available when multicast network is enabled and port 55200 should be exposed, e.g. bare metals, VMs, docker containers in the same host.
 ![1](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/1.png)
 We tested this by two keycloak containers in same host.
 ![2](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/2.png)